Joel-Singh/programming-icebreaker-problems/README.md

 # programming-icebreaker-problems
 A bank of problems for icebreakers during meetings at Denison

-There are problems in the problems/ directory and solutions in the solutions branch.
-Each problem is formatted like so:
+The current problems for the meeting are on the main branch.
+All other problems and solutions are on all-solutions-and-problems.

 ```python
 from util.testing import test_function